medok-ui/SHOP.CO/README.md

-# 🛍️ Shop.co — Fashion E-Commerce App
+# 🛍️ Shop.co — E-Commerce Demo App

-> ⚠️ **This is a DEMO version.** The project is actively in development — many improvements, fixes, and new features are planned.
-The current build is not final.
+> ⚠️ **This is a DEMO / Work-In-Progress version.** The project is actively being developed — many improvements, fixes, and new pages are still coming.
+Do not treat this as a final product.

 ---

 ## 📌 About the Project

-**Shop.co** is a modern fashion e-commerce web application built with **Angular 17+** using the latest Angular features such as signals, computed values, and OnPush change detection strategy throughout the entire codebase.
+**Shop.co** is a modern frontend e-commerce application built with **Angular 17+** using the latest framework features: Signals, computed state, `OnPush` change detection, and lazy-loaded routes.
+The project demonstrates a clean component-driven architecture for a clothing store.

-The app simulates a real online clothing store with product browsing, detailed product pages, a shopping cart with order summary, customer reviews, and more.
+The app currently includes a **Home page**, a **Product Detail page**, and a **Cart page**, with a **Promo/Discount** system already built in.

 ---